-Let R be an integral domain with fraction field K. We say that R is integrally closed if $I_K(R) = R$ , i.e., if any element of the fraction field satisfying a monic integral polynomial with R-coefficients already belongs to R. It follows immediately from Proposition 14.7 that in any case $I_K(R)$ is integrally closed.
+Let R be a domain with fraction field K. We say that R is integrally closed if $I_K(R) = R$, i.e., if any element of the fraction field satisfying a monic integral polynomial with R-coefficients already belongs to R.